Green Gathering: 7 Tips for Planning an Eco-Friendly Baby Shower

 Create an Environmentally Conscious Registry

 Building a socially responsible gift list is easier than you think.
 Make sure you register for sustainable nursery furniture, chemical-free mattresses and reusable cloth diapers.
-You’ll also want baby clothing made with organic cotton, eco-friendly bath products and equipment to make baby food, like a food processor or blender.
+You’ll also want baby clothing made with organic cotton, eco-friendly bath products, bamboo baby suction plates and equipment to make baby food, like a food processor or blender.

 Choose Socially Conscious Products